Close Menu

 Click Here

-There are two very distinct components to this episode, one that I hated and one that I adored.
-I’ll get the part I hated out of the way first.
-The characters in this show are twelve years old.
-Nick (Maxwell Simkins) is hilarious, Maya (Taegan Burns), Koob (Luke Islam), Sam (De’ Jon Watts), Reilly (Keifer O’Reilly), and Lauren (Bella Higgenbotham) are slowly coming into their own.
 And I suppose Evan (Brady Noon) is doing fine enough as the main character so far.
 The actors are between 13-15 years old, but their characters are about 12.
 There should absolutely not be shoehorned, and contrived romances between any of these kids, and they especially shouldn’t be egged on by any adults.

 As an educator, I am absolutely aware that 12-year-olds have romances, and there is absolutely a place in pre-teens’ lives to learn about romance and attraction and consent and so on.
 But there is a huge difference between kids naturally learning about these things and adults coming up to them and encouraging it.
 It’s not cute, it’s not funny, and it’s not healthy.
 And that’s what happens in this episode between Evan and Sofi.
 And while it absolutely happens constantly in real life to kids, it doesn’t mean that the television they watch should be enforcing it.

-This is a show made by adults for children, and by implying in the third episode of your show that there is even a hit of romantic tension between two main characters via an awkward and inappropriate comment by an adult stranger is just gross to me.
-I’m not going to speculate on if or where this plot may go from here.
+This is a show made by adults for children, and by implying in the third episode of your show that there is even a hint of romantic tension between two main characters via an awkward and inappropriate comment by an adult stranger is just gross.
+I’m not going to speculate on whether or where this plot may go from here.
 It may go nowhere.
 It may take several seasons to develop.
-There are ways this can turn out relatively fine in the long run.
-But TV shows are human creations; their plots and scripts aren’t inevitable.
-The people creating them have the power to choose not to have adults make comments about their perceptions of children’s relationships, and they have the power just to let kids be kids.

 It’s a shame because several other romance-based plots mirror this one.
 Max is crushing on the teen who works at the concession stand, and there’s Gordon and Alex’s (Lauren Graham) clear chemistry and inevitable romantic direction.
 The former probably would not have bothered me so much had it not happened next to the Sofi and Evan situation.
-On its own, it led to a great moment for Gordon, some funny lines from Nick, and a mostly harmless circumstance.
-Next to the other plotline, though, it just felt like that moment in The Goonies where Andy kisses Mikey by accident, aka something that flew in the 80s and doesn’t belong on TV today.

-Despite my specific hangup, The Mighty Ducks Episode 3 is still a good episode.
+Despite my specific hangup, The Mighty Ducks: Game Changers Episode 3 is still a good episode.
 The emotional beats are well-played and remain fun in all of their cheesy glory.
 I just very badly hope that the show doesn’t continue down a path forcing its 12-year-old characters into romantic circumstances they’re neither ready for nor likely to get the proper adult support for.
 I’m more than happy to be proven wrong, but I’m very concerned as of now.
 Nevertheless, I’m still loving the show and hope the Don’t Bothers continue growing and bonding as a team.

-The Mighty Ducks Episode 3
+The Mighty Ducks: Game Changers Episode 3

 • 7/10